Explore UCD

 Information systems originated as internal organizational tools to fulfil management purposes.
 Now, stand-alone and task-oriented information systems are being substituted by global information infrastructures.
 Information systems spread far beyond industrialized economies while we tend to remain focused on traditional settings like formal organizations of Western societies.
 This oversight might have been justified by the assumption that IT innovation originates from advanced economies and trickle down to other ones.
 This assumption is nowadays questionable, innovations may originate from the diverse settings and develop in unpredictable ways.

-So, global information systems pose new challenges to our understanding and managing businesses:
+Global information systems (digital infrastructures) pose new challenges to our understanding and managing businesses:

 - Usual distinction between IT designers and users is becoming blurred as a) no designer is in full control of IT in use and b) users engage in production of information and technology increasingly